JoshKoiro/SocketChat/README.md

 - Adjust the css to allow scrolling
 - Create a public folder and adjust server accordingly
 - output a server log file (text file)
-- create a database or json log file for message persistence
+- implement a server-side variable to hold messages
+- create shell script to start server open browser and copy link for another computer on the LAN
+- Create a password or allow/reject function to allow users into chat room
+- Incryption?
 - Make message input into message-box on desktop